bartmassi/thesis/README.md

 Plotter - this contains functions related to plotting code.

 Anything else is a script.
-Scripts that begin with 'test' are playgrounds for development and testing, or where exploratory analysis takes place.
+Scripts that begin with 'TEST' are playgrounds for development and testing, or where exploratory analysis takes place.
+Thus, this code is messy, excessively segmented, and may not run.

-For most purposes, 'test.py' is the driver and contains multiple independent scripts for conducting analysis and visualizing data.
-In general, each code cell represents an independent script.